expanse-so/myletter-app/test-triggers/run-now.md

 ---

-NOTE: This file has been modified to trigger test runs after fixing component implementations.
-The fixes include:
+NOTE: This file has been modified to trigger another test run to check if our fixes have resolved the issues.

+Previous fixes included:
 1. Fixed ModelSelector to match test expectations
 2. Updated TipTapEditor with required button titles and missing buttons
 3. Fixed CursorChatInterface to use proper message format and handlers
 4. Added utils/api.ts implementation
 5. Updated SplitViewLayout to use correct test IDs and format

-These changes should address the test failures we were seeing.